Version 2.1.0 of This Agreement was created on July 15, 2019.

 Data Correction.
 You can modify your personal data by submitting an online form at sentry.io/contact/gdpr/ and selecting “Please update my personal data” and including an email address.
 Sentry will verify your ability to access that email, then update the fields where possible within the Services.
 In some cases, data can be modified via sentry.io and via the sentry.io API.
 We will use reasonable efforts to respond to your request within 14 days, but in all events within 30 days of our receipt of the request.

 Your Communications Preferences.
 You can choose whether you wish to receive marketing communications from us.
 If you receive marketing communications from us and would like to opt out, you can do so by following the directions in that communication.
-You can also make choices about your receipt of marketing communications by signing into your account, and viewing and managing your communication permissions in your privacy dashboard, where you can update contact information, manage your contact preferences, opt out of email subscriptions, and choose whether to share your contact information with Sentry and our partners.
+You can also make choices about your receipt of marketing communications by signing into your account, and viewing and managing your communications permissions in your privacy dashboards, where you can update contact information, manage your contact preferences, opt out of email subscriptions, and choose whether to share your contact information with Sentry and our partners.
 Alternatively, you can request that we withdraw consent to use your personal data by submitting an online form at sentry.io/contact/gdpr/ and selecting “Please withdraw my consent” and including an email address.
 Sentry will verify your ability to access that email, then delete the personal data associated with your email address.
 We will use reasonable efforts to respond to your request within 14 days, but in all events within 30 days of our receipt of the request.
 Please note that these choices do not apply to mandatory communications that are part of the Services, or to surveys or other informational communications that have their own unsubscribe method.

 Third Party Links